okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/scim/scim-20/index.md

 To create a Group object on the SCIM server, you first need to enable provisioning with the Group Push feature in the Admin Console:

 1. Select your SCIM integration from the list of integrations in your Okta org.
-2. On the **Push Groups** tab, click **Push Groups**.
+2. Click **Push Groups** on the **Push Groups** tab.

 You can select which existing Okta group to push, either by specifying a name or a rule.
-If a group doesn't exist, create a new group in Okta and then push it to the SCIM server.
+If a group doesn't exist, create a group in Okta and then push it to the SCIM server.
 For more information, see [About Group push](https://help.okta.com/okta_help.htm?id=ext_Directory_Using_Group_Push) in the Okta Help Center.

 After the group is selected, Okta makes a POST method request to the Service Provider: